isocia/isocia.github.io/Younger Class/YoungerClass.md

 ### Semester 2:

+#### Week 6 (02/23/2019):
+- Prayer charts.
+- Learn the definition if raka'ah.
+- Write down the prayer times for Sunday (2/24)
+- Watch this YouTube video on the motions of prayer.
+[How to pray.](https://www.youtube.com/watch?v=W89XielClL0)
+- Memorize the new dua
+- Take 15 minutes every day to either read Qur'an or do du'a and write down what you did.

+#### Week 5 (02/09/2019):
+- Prayer charts.
+- Review words of Salah.

+#### Week 4 (02/02/2019):
+Activity Day

 #### Week 3 (01/26/2019):
 - Review the translaiton of Surah Al-Fātiḥah.
 - Learn the translation and vocabulary (the boxes in the booklet) for the 3 phrases we covered in class.